hypercube-software/Audio-Workshops/site/docs/midi-sequencer.md

 - A quarter is 1/4 of a whole and its duration is calculated from the tempo in **BPM**.
 - If you express a duration in bars, it's even more complicated because you have to take into account the **Time Signature**.

-So, `RelativeTimeUnit` is nothing more than a class implementation of  fractions arithmetic.
+So, `RelativeTimeUnit` is nothing more than a class implementing fractions arithmetic.

 - `RelativeTimeUnit.mult()`
 - `RelativeTimeUnit.div()`